OuhscBbmc/redcap-manual-v1/check/testing.md

 _Testing data collection forms that are not surveys_

-* Testing data collection forms in REDCap (i.e., it is not a public survey), will need to be done by individuals within your group or by individuals that who have access in the project for testing only and will need to be removed from the project prior to pushing the project to production and prior to collecting data collection.
+* Testing data collection forms in REDCap (i.e., it is not a public survey), will need to be done by individuals within your group or by individuals who will have temporary access to the project for testing only.
+They will need to be removed from the project prior to pushing the project to production and prior to collecting data collection.

 ### Have at least one other person who is familiar with the study or investigation check whether the REDCap project matches any printed documents, like IRB protocols and approved procedures.   {#sec-check-testing-others-printed}